ShapeCrawler/ShapeCrawler/README.md

 - [Join](https://github.com/ShapeCrawler/ShapeCrawler/discussions/categories/q-a) our Discussions Forum  and open a discussion;
 - You can always email the author at theadamo86@gmail.com

-## Contributing
-How can you contribute?
+## How to contribute?
-- **Give a Star**⭐ If you find this useful, please give it a star to show your support.
+Give a star⭐ if you find this useful, please give it a star to show your support.

-- **Bug report**.
+### Bug Report
 If you encounter an issue, report the bug on the [issue](https://github.com/ShapeCrawler/ShapeCrawler/issues) page.

-- **Code contributing**.
+### Code contributing
 Pull Requests are welcome!
 Please read the [Contribution Guide](https://github.com/ShapeCrawler/ShapeCrawler/blob/master/CONTRIBUTING.md) for more details.

 # Changelog